Canon G7 X Mark II versus Canon 200D

 - More modern: Was introduced somewhat (1 year and 4 months) more recently.

 If the count of relative strengths (bullet points above) is taken as a measure, the 200D emerges as the winner of the match-up (8 : 5 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.
+However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features.

 |Canon G7 X Mark II (⇒ rgt)||HiRec||81/100 Silver||4.5/5||4/5||4.5/5||2016||699||latest||check|